pawelgrzybek/jamstack-cdk-comments/README.md

 ## Your contribution

 Don't be a jerk and stop complaining on Twitter of HackerNews.
-If there is something that you can think of to improve it, please [reach out to me](https://twitter.com/pawelgrzybek) or submit a pull request.
-Let's build a better web together instead of spamming shit all over the place please.
+If there's anything you can think of to improve it, please [reach out to me](https://twitter.com/pawelgrzybek) or submit a pull request.
+Let's build a better web together instead of spamming shit all over the place, please.

 Enjoy 👋